juliantroeps/wordpress-docker-compose/README.md

 - `git clone https://github.com/juliantroeps/WordPress-docker-compose.git myproject`
 - `cd myproject` and `docker-compose up` or `docker-compose up -d`
 - `open http://localhost:3001` and install your WordPress-Site

+Change the docker-file wordpress-service port to `80:80` if you want to build a WordPress-Network.

 ## Tools